PhD Candidate in Strategy & Entrepreneurship

 How Disruptive will Generative AI be?
 A Micro-Level Analysis of Evidence and Expectations

-Michael Jacobides & Dalbert Ma - under review
+Michael Jacobides & Dalbert Ma - R&R at Strategic Management Journal

 This study investigates how executives assess Generative AI's impact on competitive advantage and industry disruption.
 Using mixed-methods analysis of UK Director data, we find that GenAI's disruptive potential is heightened in modular, less-regulated sectors, while incumbents anticipate leveraging complementary assets for differentiation.
 The presence of pattern recognition tasks and proprietary data amplifies both displacement risks and differentiation opportunities.

-Presentations and invitations: Academy of Management 2024, Berkeley Open Innovation Seminar 2024, Stanford HAI/Digital Economy Lab
+Presentations / invitations: Academy of Management 2024, Berkeley Open Innovation Seminar 2024, Stanford HAI/Digital Economy Lab, ETH Zürich

 Where Has All the GenAI Productivity Gone?
 Jagged Diffusion and Structural Pre-adaptation